sailfishos/docs.sailfishos.org/Support/Help_Articles/Device_Lock_and_Security_Code/README.md

 Setting up the Security code during the initial startup of a device (following flashing or factory reset) is mandatory.
 It cannot be skipped.

-The dialogue for typing the Security code to unlock the touch screen can be replaced with **fingerprint recognition** (_discussed later in this document_).
+The dialogue for typing the Security code to unlock the touch screen can be replaced with [fingerprint recognition](#configuring-the-fingerprint-recognition).
 This works on devices supporting this feature and having the fingerprint detector.

 On a shared device (having multiple user accounts), there is no Device lock item in the Settings menu for additional users, i.e., only the admin user can manage the device lock.